 What Types of Evidence Should be Preserved Following a Pedestrian Accident?

 The type of evidence that should be preserved following an accident includes photographs of the scene of the accident, any interviews from nearby witnesses, and medical records documenting the victim’s injuries.
 Although it may be difficult to obtain evidence following an accident, a victim can entrust an attorney to return to the scene of the accident to take any note of traffic signals the driver may have violated.
 To reconstruct how the accident may have occurred, an attorney may be able to access the services of an expert who can piece the events leading up to the accident in an effort to show how the driver displayed negligence.

 Severity of Injuries

-Accordingly, an individual’s damages are usually catastrophic and include very expensive medical treatment, wage loss, pain and suffering, loss of enjoyment and in many instances, loss of consortium (i.e. loss of services to ones spouse or significant other).
-A Charleston bicycle accident lawyer will understand the legal issues that an individual, as an injured bicyclist, face.
+Accordingly, an individual’s damages are usually catastrophic and include very expensive medical treatment, wage loss, pain and suffering, loss of enjoyment, and in many instances, loss of consortium (i.e. loss of services to ones spouse or significant other).
+A Charleston lawyer understands the legal issues that an individual, as an injured bicyclist, faces after an accident.